bazelbuild/bazel/FAQ.md

   * A deployment step that changes your site's cloud configuration.

 * Bazel tries to minimize expensive compilation steps.
-If you are only using interpreted languages, such as JavaScript or Python, Bazel will likely not interest you.
+If you are only using interpreted languages directly, such as JavaScript or Python, Bazel will likely not interest you.